oddluck/limnoria-plugins/README.md

 ## Available Options

+### Note
+Almost all of the below options can be customized per-channel.

+Example:

+`!config channel ##example-channel-one supybot.plugins.SpiffyTitles.defaultTitleTemplate "^ $title"`

+`!config channel ##example-channel-two supybot.plugins.SpiffyTitles.defaultTitleTemplate ":: $title"`

+This means that you can change whether a handler is enabled, or what the template looks like for any channel.

 ### Default handler

 `defaultHandlerEnabled` - Whether to show additional information about links that aren't handled elsewhere.
 You'd really only want to disable this if all of the other handlers were enabled.
 In this scenario, the bot would only show information for websites with custom handlers, like Youtube, IMDB, and imgur.

 `defaultTitleTemplate` - This is the template used when showing the title of a link.
-This value can be changed on a per-channel basis.

 Default value: `^ {{title}}`